lukas-weber/Carlo.jl/docs/src/cli.md

 Once the simulation is started, a directory `myjob.data` will be created to store all simulation data.
 The name of the directory corresponds to the first argument of `JobInfo`.
 Usually that will be `@__FILE__`, but you could collect your simulation data in a different directory.

 The data directory will contain hdf5 files for each task of the job that contain checkpointing snapshots and measurement results.
-Once the job is done, LoadLeveller will average the measurement data for you and produce the file `myjob.results.json` in the same directory as the `myjob.data` directory.
+Once the job is done, Carlo will average the measurement data for you and produce the file `myjob.results.json` in the same directory as the `myjob.data` directory.
 This file contains means and errorbars of all observables.
 See [ResultTools](@ref result_tools) for some tips on consuming this file back into julia for your plotting or other postprocessing.

 ## Job status